ArcherFSharpTesting/Archer.Logger/README.md

 **defaultTestFailContainerAllTransformer**
 - Transforms a list of `TestFailContainer` values into a single formatted string.
 - Signature: `IIndentTransformer -> TestFailContainer list -> string`

+## Archer.Logger Test Ignore Container Transformer ##

+This document describes the Test Ignore Container Transformer in Archer.Logger.
+This module provides functions to transform and format test ignore containers for reporting and output.

+### getWrappedTestIgnoreMessage ###

+**getWrappedTestIgnoreMessage**
+- Wraps a test ignore in a formatted message using the provided indenter and assembly.
+- Signature: `Assembly -> IIndentTransformer -> TestIgnore -> string`

+### transformTestIgnoreType ###

+**transformTestIgnoreType**
+- Transforms a test ignore type and test into a detailed string using the appropriate transformer for each ignore type.
+- Signature: `IIndentTransformer -> (TestIgnoreType * ITest) -> string`

+### testIgnoreContainerTransformer ###

+**testIgnoreContainerTransformer**
+- Recursively transforms a `TestIgnoreContainer` into a formatted string, handling nested containers and ignores.
+- Signature: `(IIndentTransformer -> (TestIgnoreType * ITest) -> string) -> IIndentTransformer -> TestIgnoreContainer -> string`

+### defaultTestIgnoreContainerTransformer ###

+**defaultTestIgnoreContainerTransformer**
+- Default transformer for a single `TestIgnoreContainer` using the standard ignore type transformer.
+- Signature: `IIndentTransformer -> TestIgnoreContainer -> string`

+### defaultTestIgnoreContainerAllTransformer ###

+**defaultTestIgnoreContainerAllTransformer**
+- Transforms a list of `TestIgnoreContainer` values into a single formatted string.
+- Signature: `IIndentTransformer -> TestIgnoreContainer list -> string`

 <!-- markdownlint-restore -->
 <!-- prettier-ignore-end -->